bpfman/bpfman/docs/getting-started/tutorial.md

 ### Step 2: Setup `bpfman` environment

 `bpfman` supports both communication over a Unix socket.
-All examples, both using `bpfctl` and the gRPC API use this socket.
+All examples, both using `bpfman` and the gRPC API use this socket.

 ### Step 3: Start `bpfman`

-While learning and experimenting with `bpfman`, it may be useful to run `bpfman` in the foreground (which requires a second terminal to run the `bpfctl` commands below).
+While learning and experimenting with `bpfman`, it may be useful to run `bpfman` in the foreground (which requires a second terminal to run the `bpfman` commands below).
 For more details on how logging is handled in bpfman, see [Logging](../developer-guide/logging.md).

 ```console